radar/guides/rubygems-org-api.md

 ### GET - `/api/v1/activity/latest`

 Pulls the 50 gems most recently added to RubyGems.org (for the first time).
-Returns an array of the XML or JSON representation of the gems.
+Returns an array of the JSON or YAML representation of the gems.

     $ curl 'https://rubygems.org/api/v1/activity/latest.json'

 ### GET - `/api/v1/activity/just_updated`

 Pulls the 50 most recently updated gems.
-Returns an array of the XML or JSON representation of the gem versions.
+Returns an array of the JSON or YAML representation of the gem versions.

     $ curl 'https://rubygems.org/api/v1/activity/just_updated.json'

 Misc Methods
 ------------

-### GET - `/api/v1/api_key.(json|xml|yaml)`
+### GET - `/api/v1/api_key.(json|yaml)`

 Retrieve your API key using HTTP basic auth.